AyurAstro/nasa/README.md

 ## News Aggregator Service for Astrology

 ![image](https://github.com/AyurAstro/nasa/assets/6325848/8c527830-4a65-491c-baac-607819e48fb0)
 Collection daily from May 14, 2023 onwards.
 Consult the csv files above to access and download the data relevant to your topic of interest.
+Some 60+ new events on average are added per topic *daily*.

 Currently we are considering the following topics only in English and from Google News only:
 - 'accident',